-Improvements in the use of Equality Impact Assessments (EqIA) as an embedded cultural practice remains an area for improvement and will form part of the EDI action plan.
-Some activity has taken place to encourage managers to consider the EqIA process when introducing new polices or actions, including a Masterclass session for the College Management Team and introducing EqIA to the new course approval panel however more targeted activity, through the EDI action plan will support the EqIA process to become an embedded cultural change rather than an aftereffect of action, including ownership of the impact assessment and central storage of documents.
-Examples of EqIA to existing policies were conducted during the Cultural Audit by the Auditors, using the College's EqIA template which can be used as part of (future) planned training events.
+Improvements in the use of Equality Impact Assessments as an embedded cultural practice remains an area for improvement and will form part of the EDI action plan.
+Some activity has taken place to encourage managers to consider the EqIA process when introducing a new policy or action, including a Masterclass session for the College Management Team, and introducing Equality Impact Assessment to the new course approval panel.
+However, more targeted activity, through the EDI action plan will support the EqIA process to become an embedded cultural change rather than an aftereffect of action, including ownership of the impact assessment and central storage of documents.
+Examples of Equality Impact Assessments to existing policies were conducted during the Cultural Audit by the Auditors, using the College's EqIA template which can be used as part of (future) planned training events.